Ghost Ships of the Great Lakes

 The W.H.
 Glicher was built in 1891 as a coal steamer with an experimental steel hull.
 The Cleveland-built steamer transported bushels of wheat and coal across the Great Lakes.

 On October 28th, 1892, the ship was en route from Buffalo, New York to Milwaukee, Wisconsin carrying a load of coal.
-The captain Lloyd H. Weeks steered the Glicher through the Straits of Mackinac and into a cloud of fog.
-That was the last time the ship was seen, alive.
+Captain Lloyd H. Weeks steered the Glicher through the Straits of Mackinac and into a cloud of fog.
+That was the last time the ship was seen, allegedly.

-The Glicher can supposably be seen through the fog off Mackinac Island as it appeared in 1892.
-When sunlight pierces the fog, Captain Weeks is at the wheel and the sound of a fog whistle echoes across the waves.
+From Mackinac Island, witnesses can supposedly glimpse sight of the Gilcher through the fog.
+When sunlight pierces the fog, Captain Weeks is at the wheel and the sound of its fog whistle echoes across the waves.

 W.H.
 Gilcher’s sister ship the Western Reserve was built in 1890.
 The football field-length ship was built for carrying iron ore.